spenoir/django-testdriver/README.md

 -----------------------------

-- Remove JsTestDriver.jar and the coverage plugin out of the project root and create an option in the management command to download it
+- Remove JsTestDriver.jar and the coverage plugin out of the project root and create an option in the management command to download it.

-- Write more tests obviously!